kwruby/kwruby.ca/source/wiki/contributing_to_ruby_workshop_guide.md

 * **0715** Develop all the things!
 * **0900** Retrospective about contributions and challenges

-After the workshop meeting everyone can add their contributs in the meetup comments, and one of the organizers should collect and tweet those changes.
+After the workshop meeting everyone can add their contributes in the meetup comments, and one of the organizers should collect and tweet those changes.

 # Projects to consider contributing to